SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Experiments and Results

 \subsubsection{Optimization of Adjustable Parameter $\varpi$}

-Traditional imbalanced loss functions addressed the negative sample imbalance by adjusting the influence of positive samples based on the ratio of negative to positive samples.
-However, this approach did not provide an optimal solution for handling the imbalance between positive and negative samples.
-This seemingly reasonable correction may have resulted in an excessively large influence of positive sample loss on the total loss, leading to artificial positive sample imbalance.
-Therefore, an adjustable parameter was required to adjust the correction for positive samples, ensuring that the imbalance function effectively handled negative sample imbalance.
-This study investigated the effect of the adjustable parameter $\varpi$ on imbalance processing through a hyperparameter experiment with $\varpi \in \{0.1, 0.2, 0.3, 0.4, 0.5, 0.6\}$.
-Results in Fig.~\ref{fig:5} (F) showed that $\varpi = 0.2$ achieved the best performance, highlighting the necessity of introducing an adjustable parameter of appropriate size to adjust the correction for positive samples.
+Traditional imbalanced loss functions address the imbalance by adjusting the influence of positive samples based on their ratio to negative samples.
+However, it can lead to an excessive influence of positive sample loss, creating artificial positive sample imbalance.
+To mitigate this, an adjustable parameter $\varpi$ was introduced to fine-tune the correction for positive samples.
+Hyperparameter experiments with $\varpi \in \{0.1, 0.2, 0.3, 0.4, 0.5, 0.6\}$ were conducted, and the results in Fig.~\ref{fig:5} (F) demonstrated that $\varpi = 0.2$ achieved optimal performance.
+These findings emphasize the importance of appropriately tuning the adjustable parameter to effectively handle sample imbalance.